leanprover/fp-lean/functional-programming-lean/src/getting-to-know/polymorphism.md

 ```Lean info
 {{#example_out Examples/Intro.lean headNone}}
 ```
-The error message provides a useful clue.
+The error messages provide a useful clue.
-Both parts of the message use the _same_ metavariable to describe the missing implicit argument, which means that Lean has determined that the two missing pieces will share a solution, even though it was unable to determine the actual value of the solution.
+Both messages use the _same_ metavariable to describe the missing implicit argument, which means that Lean has determined that the two missing pieces will share a solution, even though it was unable to determine the actual value of the solution.

 ### `Prod`